Differential magnetometry with partially flipped Dicke states: Theoretical background

 For fully separable states, the right-hand side of Eq.~\eqref{eq:sum-bounded-by-qfi} is tightly bounded from above by $2(N_{\rm{a}} + N_{\rm{b}}) = 2N$.
 Which means that there are separable states for which

 hold if $\qfii{l,\rma} = \qfii{l,\rmb}$.

 On the other hand, for entangled states, we have that

 where the second inequality is saturated for an evenly split state, for which $N_\rma=N_\rmb.$ The inequality in Eq.~\eqref{eq:Jplusminus} tells us that the Heisenberg limit, $\ivariance{\theta} \leqs N^2$, cannot be saturated for estimating the homogeneous field and the gradient field at the same time.
-Note also that the bound in Eq.~\eqref{eq:Jplusminus} can be saturated if the states is of the form $\ket{\Psi_\rma}\otimes\ket{\Psi_\rmb},$ which are the tensor product of two single-subsystem states.
+Note also that the bound in Eq.~\eqref{eq:Jplusminus} can be saturated if the state is of the form $\ket{\Psi_\rma}\otimes\ket{\Psi_\rmb},$ which is a tensor product of two single-subsystem states.
 Nevertheless, with such states one can only reach half of the precision limit $\qfii{l,\pm} = N^2/2$ for each of the parameters, since $\qfii{l,\rma\rmb} = 0.$